 Then, only a few short weeks ago, I sat down to transfer some pieces from the notes of my phone to my writing notebook and stopped.
 I wondered, “Why not publish some of these?”
 I have so, so many, and they’re not doing much of anything locked away in this notebook.
 In a brief surge of confidence, I did some Googling (“how to publish poetry?”) and came across CreateSpace (now KDP).

 The site had stellar reviews and, most importantly for me (being a poor college student is fun!), consists of completely free software.
 So, I went for it.

-After years of writing poems (literally) behind locked doors, I typed them up and created my very first manuscript.
+After years of writing poems (literally) behind locked doors, I typed them up and created my very first manuscript for a poetry chapbook.
 I got in touch with some writing friends and shared my excitement and got a few of them to look over the final drafts.
 I got a free trial of Photoshop specifically to work out the cover image that was taking over my brain.
 Then, I submitted the finished product.

 Within a day, CreateSpace had approved my file, and the book was almost immediately ready to be ordered.
 I shared it all over social media (again, going completely out of my comfort zone!) and got an incredible response.

 Friends and family from all over sent me screenshots of their Amazon tracking page, telling me how excited they were to get their copy and requesting I sign it (which led to another Google trail: how do you sign a book like a real author?).
 I couldn’t believe that so many of my loved ones were so quick to jump on board with my fledgeling writing career.